Updated: Oct 26

 The risk of wide area blackouts is a critical issue that can be addressed with risk assessments and enhancements to the existing electric power grid.
 But what exactly is a wide area blackout and why are they cause for concern?

-In this new series, I will address these and other questions on the topic of wide area blackouts, as well as upgrades to the electric power grid that can minimize the risk.
+In this new series, I will address these and other questions on the topic of wide area blackouts, including what triggers a wide area blackout, as well as upgrades to the electric power grid that can minimize the risk.
 First, let’s explore what a wide area blackout is, how they occur, and why they are cause for concern.

 Wide Area Blackouts Defined

 A wide area blackout occurs when part of the electric power transmission system collapses, interrupting the flow of electric power to 250,000 customers or more.
 This is equivalent to shutting off electric power at 20 large neighborhood substations, leaving all the surrounding neighborhoods without power for several hours to days.

 Several well-known wide area blackouts have occurred, including the Northeast blackout of 1965, Northeast blackout of 2003, and the Pacific southwest blackout of 2011.
 During these historic blackouts, power grid collapse resulted in simultaneous loss of electric power across several states.

 The blackouts in 1965, 2003, and 2011 were caused by human error (lack of attention to detail).
 The northeast blackout of 1965 occurred when circuit breakers connected to five 230 KV transmission lines opened in 2 seconds.
 The Northeast blackout of 2003 occurred when a 345 KV transmission line sagged into trees while the power grid was experiencing low voltage.
 The Pacific southwest blackout of 2011 occurred when a 500 KV air break switch was opened at the wrong time.